 More specifically, my research interests center on latent variable models in application to high-dimensional and complex data.
 Within this area, my work primarily focuses on model-based clustering and classification, statistical network analysis, variable selection, and dimension reduction.

-Some of my current projects involve collaboration networks, clustering objects, Bayesian optimization, and analysis of computer experiments.
+Some of my current projects involve collaboration networks, Bayesian optimization, clustering objects, analysis of computer experiments, and epidemiological data modeling.

 Current PhD students

-Adam Kilroy – co-supervision with Prof. Aisling Ní Annaidh
+Probabilistic tensor decomposition for matrix-variate data. - Adam Kilroy — co-supervision with Prof. Aisling Ní Annaidh.

 Advances in Bayesian optimization for combinatorial problems.

-Ganesh Babu – co-supervision with Prof. Claire Gormley
+Bayesian latent variable models for collections of networks (2026). - Ganesh Babu — co-supervision with Prof. Claire Gormley.

 Bayesian nonparametric models for network data (2024).